-- if the employee's remuneration proxy is above R600 000, then the full amount of the bursary is taxable (i.e. no exempt portion) irrespective of the value of the bursary. - if the employee's remuneration proxy is R600 000 or less, then the first R20 000 (per annum) of the bursary is exempt if it is for basic education (up to NQF level 4) or the first R60 000 (per annum) of the bursary is exempt if it is for higher education (NQF level 5-10).
+- if the employee's remuneration proxy is above R600 000, then the full amount of the bursary is taxable (i.e. no exempt portion) irrespective of the value of the bursary. - if the employee's remuneration proxy is R600 000 or less, and the bursary/scholarship is not subject to an element of salary sacrifice in the employee's remuneration package, then the first R20 000 (per annum) of the bursary is exempt if it is for basic education (up to NQF level 4) or the first R60 000 (per annum) of the bursary is exempt if it is for higher education (NQF level 5-10).

-If the bursary is taxable, it must be taxed as a fringe benefit (even tough bursaries are not specified in the Seventh Schedule which deals with fringe benefits), and reported against code 3809 for basic education and code 3820 for higher education.
+If the bursary is taxable, it must be taxed as a fringe benefit (even though bursaries are not specified in the Seventh Schedule which deals with fringe benefits), and reported against code 3809 for basic education and code 3820 for higher education.
 The exempt portion must be reported against code 3815 for basic education and code 3821 for higher education.